ayaka-qc/ayaka-qc.github.io/index.md

 Hi!
 I am Ayaka Naganuma, a master's student in [Public and International Affairs at the University of Ottawa](https://www.uottawa.ca/faculty-social-sciences/public-international-affairs), and an incoming PhD student in [Urban Design and Planning at the University of Washington](https://sites.uw.edu/urbdpphd/).

-My research focuses on climate adaptation strategies, disaster recovery, and community resilience in urban and coastal communities.
-I am especially interested in how communities facing climate- and disaster-related risks make decisions about staying, relocating, or rebuilding, and how planning and policy can support more equitable long-term recovery.
+My research focuses on climate adaptation, disaster recovery, and community resilience in urban and coastal communities.
+I am especially interested in how planning and policy can support communities facing climate- and disaster-related risks, including decisions around staying, relocating, retreating, or rebuilding.

-My work engages with issues of environmental migration, managed retreat, place attachment, and climate governance, with the goal of producing evidence that supports equitable and data-driven urban planning.
+Using mixed-methods approaches, including quantitative, qualitative, spatial, and policy analysis, I aim to produce evidence that supports equitable and data-driven urban planning.

 **My current research interests include:**